 Using the eyelet to create a heel lock is simple:

-- At the top, thread the lace back through the extra eyelet toward the foot.
-Don’t pull it tight.
+- Thread the lace back through the final extra eyelet toward the foot to create a loop.